Narasimha1997/py_cpu/README.md

 features_dict = cpu_info.get_features_as_dict()
 print(features_dict['avx'])

-# returns a FeatureFalgs object, this is simple to use because you can use . operator instead of subscripting.
+# returns a FeatureFlags object, this is simple to use because you can use . operator instead of subscripting.

 features = cpu_info.get_features()
 print(features.avx)